nullstone-io/terraform-provider-ns/website/docs/d/connection.html.markdown

 This stanza defines the name and type of connection we need.
 During terraform execution, nullstone provides outputs from the connected workspace.

+This data source is affected by Plan Config.
+See [the main provider documentation](../index.html) for more details.

 ## Example Usage

 ```hcl